Creating, configuring, and connecting to a new Amazon RDS instance from TORO Cloud

 Creating and deploying the Amazon RDS instance

-When creating an Amazon RDS instance for use in TORO Cloud, the usual process should apply but it should fulfill the following requirements:
+When creating an Amazon RDS instance for use in TORO Cloud, the usual process will apply but it should fulfill the following requirements:

 - The RDS instance must have a publicly-accessible endpoint.

-- The same firewall configurations that allow TORO Cloud IPs access should be associated with the RDS instance.
+- The same firewall configuration that allows TORO Cloud IPs access should be associated with the RDS instance.

 In the Network & Security section: